8549/Sagrada/README.md

     java -jar Sagrada-Server.jar 10000 120000

 ## Client usage
+The client JAR accepts five CLI positional arguments which are:

+    java -jar Sagrada-Client.jar [ui] [hostname] [connection] [username] [port]

+In order:

+- The preferred UI mode.
+It has to be one of `cli` or `gui` (case insensitive);
+- The server hostname (IP address or FQDN);
+- The connection type.
+It has to be one of `socket` or `rmi` (case insensitive);
+- The player's username;
+- The server port.

-The client JAR accept one CLI argument, the preferred UI mode.
-It has to be one of `rmi` or `gui` (case insensitive).
-If there's no argument, or a wrong value is supplied, the client asks the user (on the command line) which mode they prefer until a valid choice is entered.
+If there's no arguments, or wrong values are supplied, the client asks the user (on the command line) the required information until a valid choice is entered.
+If the connection type is `rmi` the port argument is discarded.

 Example:

-    java -jar Sagrada-Client.jar gui
+    java -jar Sagrada-Client.jar gui localhost socket tob 3130

 # Quirks
 Windows' command prompt is not suitable to play this implementation of Sagrada as it does not support color modifiers.